Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 September was chosen as the preferred month for celebration as, historically, the nomadic people completed their migration from summer to winter camping during this time of the year.
 The path of the caravan of people and animals with yurts and possessions traditionally ended at the new camping area with rituals, games and competitions.

-Since then, the World Nomad Games take place every two years and have developed into a major global gathering that highlights the antiquated tradition of the nomads.
+Since then, the World Nomad Games have taken place every two years and have developed into a major global gathering that highlights the old-fashioned tradition of the nomads.
 They also foster a sense of unity among Central Asian nations, each of which shares a common nomadic heritage.

 Cholpon Ata remained the home to the 2016 and 2018 editions wherein, 1200 athletes from 62 countries and 2000 athletes from 82 countries participated in the respective tournaments.
 However, in 2022, the 4th edition was shifted to Iznik in Turkey with 3000 athletes from 82 countries participating in 13 sports.